Kangiriyanka/joe-farah/src/pages/posts/post-9.md

 ---

 ## Intro
 Hangul Day (October 9th) is a day that commemorates the invention of the Korean alphabet.
 We read about it in Korean class and had to write a short essay summarizing our readings.
 I’m sharing two versions: one filled with mistakes, and the corrected version from my teacher.
 The corrected version has some color coded highlights: blue for vocabulary, green for grammar, and red for words I like.
+I'll also include extra texts I wrote.

 &nbsp;